-Whether you’re really into mezcal, or you enjoy a nice margarita, or you just want to sip on some straight-up tequila, you and your date will find something that appeals on Leyenda’s cocktail menu devoted entirely to Latin-inspired drinks.
+Whether you’re really into mezcal, or you enjoy a nice margarita, or you just want to sip on some straight-up tequila, you’ll find something that appeals to you on Leyenda’s cocktail menu devoted entirely to Latin-inspired drinks.
 Get here on the early side to take advantage of the back patio.

 Maison Premiere sparked many imitators, but no Williamsburg-themed fancy cocktail joint is quite as impressive as the original.
 Yes, the cocktails are fantastic - but everything else about the place is what makes it special: the amazing back patio, the raw bar, and maybe even those suspenders that everyone who works here wears.

 The modern Vietnamese food is good, and the cocktails are tasty, but the real reason Bricolage gets a spot on this list is its patio.
-Just look at that thing.
+Look at that thing.
 It’s just waiting for your third date.

-Most Spanish restaurants in Chelsea: cramped, and filled with uncomfortable bar stools.
+Most Spanish restaurants in Chelsea are cramped and filled with uncomfortable bar stools.
 Not the case at Salinas, which is quite large and has one of the best, most comfortable outdoor situations in the city: a dining room with a retractable roof and couches you wish you had in your apartment.

-Charlie Bird is quietly New York’s coolest restaurant - hip hop soundtrack, perfect service, great food, and an always-awesome feel overall.
-In the summer, they take over a pretty big chunk of sidewalk and bring the party outside.
+Charlie Bird is quietly one of New York’s coolest restaurants.
+It has a hip hop soundtrack, perfect service, great food, and an always-awesome feel overall.
+In the summer, they take over a pretty big chunk of the sidewalk and bring the party outside.